digiholic/universalSmashSystem/README.md

 * Jump - I
 * Shield - O

 These controls can be re-bound in the menu in-game, or by modifying the file settings/settings.ini.
-If you want to use more than two players, it is recommended that you bind them to some left over keys and use a program such as joy2key to control them with external gamepads.
-Gamepad support is in the works, but is not currently functional.
+To use a Gamepad, you can create a keybinding object inside of the settings menu in-game, and to assign it to a player, enter the player controls menu, and when re-binding a player's controls, hit a button on the gamepade you would like that fighter to use.

 Inside of the settings file, you can also modify things such as the screen size (NOTE: There are currently some layout bugs with bigger screens, and the camera doesn't zoom in as far, but the game is playable at larger resolutions).
 There are also Physics Presets inside of the settings/rules folder.
 These settings are mostly un-implemented and serve as reminders for us to do them later, but they are all planned to be modifiable.